FeatherCoin/Feathercoin/doc/gitian-building.md

 ![](gitian-building/debian_install_7_set_up_user_fullname.png)
 ![](gitian-building/debian_install_8_set_up_username.png)

-- Choose a user password and enter it twice (and remember it for later)
+- Choose a user password and enter it twice (remember it for later)

 ![](gitian-building/debian_install_9_user_password.png)

-- The installer will set up the clock using a time server, this process should be automatic
+- The installer will set up the clock using a time server; this process should be automatic
 - Set up the clock: choose a time zone (depends on the locale settings that you picked earlier; specifics don't matter)

 ![](gitian-building/debian_install_10_configure_clock.png)